 Approaching your boss about changes in the eyecare practice can be a scary thing, especially when it comes to talking about purchasing new practice software.
-Buying new optometry software is no small cost, but choosing the right one can really pay off in the end.
-As an office manager, you interact with the practice management system more than anyone in the office, allowing you to have the best knowledge for what the practice needs when it comes to a new system.
+Buying new optometry software is not a small decision, but choosing the right one can really pay off in the end.
+As an office manager, you interact with the PM system more than anyone in the office, allowing you to have the best knowledge for what the practice needs when it comes to a new system.

-Talking to the OD about making the change is not only the first step in improving workflow with software, but it can be the most difficult step as well.
-We've pulled some tips that will help you calm those nerves and successfully have a change provoking conversation with the OD in your practice.
+Talking to the OD about making a change is not only the first step in improving workflow with software, but it can be the most difficult step as well.
+We've pulled some tips that will help you calm those nerves and successfully have a change provoking conversation with the decision maker in your practice.

 Write it Down

 Write down everything that you are hoping to say in your conversation.
 This is not only great to have as a reminder during the talk, but it also helps you think through what you want to say.
 Thinking through your reasoning forces you to do the research about the different software options available to you, and allows you to identify all of the potential benefits of the change.

 It is important to understand the way your boss communicates and to follow suit.
 If the OD tends to not do small talk, get straight to the point.
 If they enjoy chewing the fat, warm them up with some light conversation before presenting your thoughts.
 This will make them more comfortable during the conversation and as a result they will likely be more receptive to your ideas.Clearly State Your Ideas

 If you have written everything down and thought through your reasoning fully, this step should be easier.
 Be very specific about the benefits the new system can offer, and why now is the right time for the practice to make this change.
 Make sure you have an understanding of what features of the system your OD will love, they will want to know how the system will directly make their lives easier.

 Show What You Know